 – Getting a rechargeable Octopus Card can save you a lot of time, which can be a great thing if you only have one day in Hong Kong.
 You can use it on buses, trains and plenty more attractions without waiting in lines for tickets.

 – MTR is in most cases the fastest and the cheapest way of transportation.
-Only make sure to download the MTR map on your phone so you always know where’s your closest MTR station.
+Just make sure to download the MTR map on your phone so you always know where’s your closest MTR station.

-– Most of the restaurants have 10% service charge included on the bill, so you don’t need to leave any additional tip.
+– Most of the restaurants have a 10% service charge included on the bill, so you don’t need to leave any additional tip.